Contents

 In the 1920s, the excavation process became more organized and systematic.
 Architect Amedeo Maiuri discovered large areas south of Via dell’Abbondanza consisting bakeries, fulleries, factories, other shops as well as wall inscriptions depicting elections and gladiator combats.
 However, they were neither properly documented nor carefully preserved for reconstruction.
 Further excavations were eventually put on hold because the administration wanted to focus more on the conservation of the Pompeii ruins rather than discovering newer areas, buildings, or valuables.

 Archaeologists found remains of harnessed horses in the Villa of the Mysteries in 2018.
 A couple of years later, a thermopolium, terracotta pots, a bronze drinking bowl, a snack bar, frescoes, remnants of meals, ceramic jars, cooking stews, and more were excavated.
-In 2021, a bronze ceremonial chariot and a painted tomb of a slave were uncovered during an excavation.

 Conservation of Pompeii